 - Keep your Bathroom clean.

 Bathrooms are potential places where pests could inhabit, especially at the corners.
 Make sure that it is empty.
-Keep all your toothbrush, floss, shaving razors, soaps, and detergent in a cupboard or, if not, replace them immediately.
+Keep all your toothbrushes, floss, shaving razors, soaps, and detergent in a cupboard or, if not, replace them immediately.
 Sealing them with plastic and leaving them in the Bathroom while the treatment is over won’t do any good.

 Do You Have To Leave The House For Pest Control?